pmacinec/ns-project/doc/documentation.md

 ![Max sequence lenght](../images/training_logs/max_sequence_len_accuracy.png)
 Baseline model - train (red), validation (blue)
 Model from this training - train (grey), validation (orange)
 Next, we decided to significantly reduce the number of max_seq_len (500 instead of 2500).
-The results are comparable to our baseline model results, but the training itself was shorter, because of early_stopping.
+The results are comparable to our baseline model results, but the training is significantly faster.
+We can conclude that reducing length of sequences to 500 is nice trade-off of results and speed.

 In the next 2 trainings, we decided to change the number of max_words parameter, to see the results.